dinhanhthi/notetheme/_posts/2018-08-17-how-to-use-notetheme.md

 There are some already-defined components on NoteTheme that you could use (If you don't want to use something, **remember to REMOVE it**)

-- `maths: 1` add this if you wanna use mathematic expression in the post.
+- `maths: 1` add this if you wanna use mathematical expression in the post.
 - `toc: 1` if you wanna display table of contents on the left sidebar
 - `comment: 1` if you wanna use disqus comment system for this post
 - `datacamp: 1` if you wanna use datacamp light